GrammaticalFramework/gf-rgl/README.md

 It is supposed to be a port of Make.sh and works in largely the same way.
 In particular, it accepts the same flags (in the same format) as described above.

-One difference is that the list of languages to be compiled is specified manually in the script in the `langs` variable.
+However it currently tries to build all modules for all languages and doesn't consider the details of which modules should be compiled for each language (specified in `languages.csv`)

 ## About this repository